Sound velocity in dense stellar matter with strangeness and compact stars: Introduction

-Also, because of the tension of a low tidal deformability ($190^{+390}_{-120}$~\citep{2018PhRvL.121p1101A}) and a high maximum mass ($2.17^{+0.1}_{-0.1}M_{\odot}$ as the presently heaviest pulsar~\citep{2019arXiv190406759T}, and $\le2.35M_{\odot}$ based on the numerical simulation studies on NS binary mergers~\citep[e.g.,][]{2018ApJL...852...25,2018PhRvD..97b1501R,2019arXiv190503656S}) for a certain EOS in the NS model, binary strange quark stars (QSs) have been proposed to be the possible scenario for the GW170817 event~\citep{2018PhRvD..97h3015Z,2018RAA....18...24L}.
-A binary QS merger for some binary configurations could eject comparable amount of matter (to the binary NS case)~\citep{2009PhRvL.103a1101B}, to account for the electromagnetic observation in the optical/infrared/UV bands (namely kilonova).
-And a magnetar with QS EOS is actually preferred as the post-merger remnant to explain some groups of short gamma-ray burst (SGRB) observations~\citep[e.g.,][]{2016PhRvD..94h3010L,2017ApJ...844...41L}.
-Therefore there remains the problem of how to distinguish strange QSs from NSs or hybrid stars (HSs; namely NSs whose cores contain deconfined quarks)~\citep[e.g.,][]{2019arXiv190504681C}, and we intend to do the studies of $c_s$ and $\Gamma$ for quark matter as well.
+Nevertheless, although it is known that the degree of freedom is hadron around nuclear saturation density, the QCD phase state for cold, dense matter for intermediate densities are unfortunately unknown, and a great deal of effort is undergoing in the communities of astrophysics, nuclear physics, and particle physics due to its crucial importance.
+One key point is still unclear: Does the matter go through a phase transition from hadron matter to quark matter at some intermediate densities, or is quark matter the absolute ground state of strongly interacting matter? (the conjecture of Bodmer-Witten-Terazawa~\cite{1971PhRvD...4.1601B,1984PhRvD..30..272W,Terazawa1979}).
+Because of the tension of a low tidal deformability ($190^{+390}_{-120}$~\cite{2018PhRvL.121p1101A}) and a high maximum mass ($2.14^{+0.10}_{-0.09}\Msun$ as the presently heaviest pulsar~\cite{2020NatAs...4...72C}, and $\le2.35\Msun$ based on the numerical simulation studies on NS binary mergers~\cite{2018ApJ...852L..25R,2018PhRvD..97b1501R,2019PhRvD.100b3015S}) for a certain EOS in the NS model, binary strange quark stars (QSs) have been proposed to be the possible scenario for the GW170817 event~\cite{2018PhRvD..97h3015Z,2018RAA....18...24L}.
+A binary QS merger for some binary configurations could eject a comparable amount of matter (to the binary NS case)~\cite{2009PhRvL.103a1101B}, to account for the electromagnetic observation in the optical/infrared/UV bands (namely kilonova).
+And a magnetar with QS EOS is preferred as the post-merger remnant to explain some groups of short gamma-ray burst (SGRB) observations~\cite{2016PhRvD..94h3010L,2017ApJ...844...41L}.

-The paper is organized as follows, In Sec.
-II, we introduce the four models employed for quark phase, namely the MIT bag model, the perturbation model, the equivparticle model, and the quasiparticle model.
+Therefore to understand the dense matter's phase state in intermediate densities relevant to compact stars, the present study aims to contribute a comprehensive study on the general properties of $\Gamma$, $c_s$ in the first-order quark confinement phase transition as well as in pure nuclear matter and quark matter.
+We are also interested in connecting the studies of mixed-phase and pure quark phase and establishing some quantitative results for star properties testable to observations.
+The paper is organized as follows.
+In Sec.
+II, we introduce various nuclear many-body approaches employed for the hadron phase and the four effective models employed for the quark phase, including the construction of hadron-quark mixed-phase under Maxwell and Gibbs constructions as well as different hadron-quark interface tensions.
 Sec.
-III is the construction of hadron-quark mixed phase under different surface tension, and we use the widely-adopted relativistic mean-field (RMF) model with the TW99 effective interaction~\citep{1999NuPhA.656..331T} to handle the hardon phase.
-Sec.
-IV is devoted to the results and discussions, before a short summary in Sec.
-V.
+III is devoted to the discussions, before a short summary in Sec.
+IV.